HSLdevcom/digitransit-site/README.md

 Install gatsby as a dependency using `npm install -g gatsby`

-Start development server using: `gatsby serve`
+Start development server using: `gatsby develop`

 Build production version using: `gatsby build`